Ari-Zerner/journallm/README.md

 ### No Day One backup files found
 If you see an error like `No Day One backup files found in the folder`:
 1. Check that your FOLDER_ID is correct
-2. Verify that the folder contains Day One backup files (they should have "Day One" in the name and end with ".zip")
+2. Verify that the folder contains Day One backup ZIP files
 3. Run with `--debug` flag to see more detailed information about the files in the folder

-### Invalid local file
-If you see an error processing a local file:
-1. Make sure the file exists and is readable
-2. Verify that it's a valid ZIP file containing JSON files or a valid JSON file
-3. Check that the JSON structure matches the expected Day One format
-4. Run with `--debug` flag to see more detailed error information

 ### Day One CLI not found
 If you see an error like `Day One CLI not found` when using `--add-to-journal`: